 2. Have an attorney send a certified demand letter

 When they are in default for an extended amount of time, and simple communication doesn’t seem to be solving the problem, the next step is legal action.
-Your attorney can draft up a certified demand letter.
+Your attorney can draft up a certified demand letter, or you can also write one yourself.
 This is a letter that is sent by certified mail that demands payment for the goods and services provided by you.
 The letter states:

 - why you are claiming the payment

 - whether they should pay you in full or overtime

 The letter is not a threat in and of itself, but it is showing that you are serious.
 The letter will usually indicate that if they don’t follow the letter, the next time you contact them will be through official legal proceedings.
 Often making the jump from simple phone calls to full legal action is enough to jump-start movement and get you paid.